grafana/grafana/docs/sources/datasources/loki.md

 ## Hosted Loki

-You can run Loki on your own hardware or use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-dashboards-grafana).
-The free forever plan includes Grafana, 50 GB of loki logs, 10K Prometheus series, and more.
+You can run Loki on your own hardware or use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-logs).
+The free forever plan includes Grafana, 50 GB of Loki logs, 10K Prometheus series, and more.
 [Create a free account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-grafana-loki&plcmt=in-text).

 ## Loki settings